If you love chickens and you love Christmas, you will adore this beautiful book.

-This book should be on the Christmas list for every child - of any age.
+"A Chicken Cinderella" should be on the Christmas list for every child - of any age.

 It combines all the feel-good parts of Christmas for anyone who loves chickens: glitter and sparkle, a fairy story - and a Silkie chicken as one of the main characters.

-Because actually seeing it made me know that it would be an ideal gift.
 Your chicken-loving friends need a copy in their Christmas stocking this year!

 It's the traditional Cinderella story often told at Christmas, but with a very different twist.
 Because not only is it set in a snow-filled Russian winter, but almost everyone in it is - a chicken!